 Depending on the talent pool available and the budget you have for staffing, hire the best you can afford.
 Be it a chef or a server or a bartender, better employees enhance the experience of the customers – and guess what – customers return and bring their friends and family along next time.
 Do not discount the importance of hiring and training great staff.

 Remember, A’s hire A’s, and B’s hire C’s.
-Make the best decision for your business, and while hiring – RAISE THE BAR!
+Make the best decision for your sports bar business, and while hiring – RAISE THE BAR!

 How are your customers going to place orders and pay?
-Do you intend to place ordering terminals (iPads) at every table so that customers can send orders directly to the kitchen, or do you want to take the traditional route and let a waiter collect orders from table to table?
-Ordering terminals might save you on the costs in the long run and can also be doubled up as small entertainment screens on which you can place some pay per use content like games or trivia.
+Do you intend to place ordering terminals (iPads) at every table in the sports bar so that customers can send orders directly to the kitchen, or do you want to take the traditional route and let a waiter collect orders from table to table?
+Ordering terminals might save you on costs in the long run and can also be doubled up as small entertainment screens on which you can place some pay-per-use content like games or trivia.

 The customers can even pay for their table’s orders on the terminal itself using their credit cards – further saving staff time.